hozefaj/random/post-mortem.md

 # Post Morterm Template

 This is a template that can be used for doing post morterms.
+Helps documentating an exact timeline around the sequence of events.

+> One thing to make sure that this should be a blameless exercise.
+The idea of this exercise, is to come up

 Recommended readings
-Five Whys, Startup Lessons Learned
+1. Five Whys, Startup Lessons Learned
-Five whys, Wikipedia
+1. Five whys, Wikipedia

 ---
 ## 2020-MM-DD Incident Post Mortem